SAML-Toolkits/php-saml/README.md

     Response, process it and close the session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.

-## Demo Old ##

-### SP setup ###

-This demo uses the old style of the version 1 of the toolkit.
-An object of the class `OneLogin_Saml_Settings` must be provided to the constructor of the `AuthRequest`.

-You will find an `example_settings.php` file at the demo-old's folder that could be used as a template for your `settings.php` file.

-In that template, SAML settings are divided into two parts, the application specific (`const_assertion_consumer_service_url`, `const_issuer`, `const_name_identifier_format`) and the user/account specific `idp_sso_target_url`, `x509certificate`).
-You'll need to add your own code here to identify the user or user origin (e.g. by `subdomain`, `ip_address` etc.).

-### IdP setup ###

-Once the SP is configured, the metadata of the SP is published at the `metadata.php` file.
-After that, configure the IdP based on that information.

-### How it works ###

-At the `metadata.php` view is published the metadata of the SP.

-The `index.php` file acts as an initiater for the SAML conversation if it should should be initiated by the application.
-This is called Service Provider Initiated SAML.
-The service provider creates a SAML Authentication Request and sends it to the identity provider (IdP).

-The `consume.php` is the ACS endpoint.
-Receives the SAML assertion.
-After Response validation, the userdata and the nameID will be available, using `getNameId()` or `getAttributes()` we obtain them.

-Since the version 1 of the php toolkit does not support SLO we don't show how handle SLO in this demo-old.